What is Travel Insurance?

 Filing a travel insurance claim typically involves contacting your insurance provider immediately after the incident.
 Most insurance companies have a claims hotline or an online portal where you can report the incident and initiate the claims process.
 To support your claim, it’s important to keep all relevant documents, such as medical reports or receipts.

-D. Is Travel Insurance Mandatory for US Virgin Islands Travel?
+D. Is US Virgin Islands Travel Insurance Mandatory?

 This insurance is not mandatory by law for US Virgin Islands travel.
 However, due to the various risks associated with travel, it is highly advisable for all visitors to have adequate travel insurance coverage to ensure their safety and financial security during their stay.